woojiahao/educator-progress-dashboard/README.md

 git clone https://github.com/<your username>/educator-progress-dashboard.git
 ```

+Enable Github Pages with the fork via Settings > Pages > Source > Set to Github Actions.

 Set the name of your class in `config/gitmastery.config.ts`

 Add the list of your student's Github usernames to the `config/students.csv` file.